 Initial plugin setup

-After the DEWESoft software has been properly installed, you must set up the PCM within DEWESoft.
-To do this, please run DEWESoft.
+After the DewesoftX software has been properly installed, you must set up the PCM within DewesoftX.
+To do this, please run DewesoftX.
 Go to the Settings menu in the top right of the screen and then select Hardware Setup.
 When you do this, the Hardware settings dialog box will appear.

 Click on the Plugins button and you will see the list of all the Plugins installed on your computer.
 If you open this screen and you do not have anything listed please refer to the steps below.